Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports multiple examples in its Corporate Responsibility Report on its progress to provide essential community services and facilities.
+The company also reports to established a gender committee across its operations in Malaysia, Indonesia, and Liberia, which meets quarterly to gather feedback from the ground on challenges faced by the workforce.

 • Y